17 Signs of a Condescending Person in Relationships & How to Deal

 Another common sign of a condescending person is that they are judgmental.
 They only need to hear a version of a story or one side before they conclude.

-In some situations, they blame their partner for issues they have no control over.
+In some situations, they blame their partner for issues over which they have no control.
 If your partner feels superior to you, they will paint scenarios of how they would have handled the situation better than you.

 9. They belittle your achievement

 Great achievements are meant to be celebrated with your loved ones.
-However, you should think twice if you believe your partner is condescending.
+However, you should think twice if you believe your partner is condescending to you.
 They may be envious of you or threatened by your achievement.

 Regardless, they will disregard your achievement or belittle it.
 For example, if you win the “Employee of the Month” at work, your partner may say it’s not a big deal.